youurayy/ioq3/README.md

 ### ideas

-- the only weapon is railgun
-- deleted from levels: weapons, health, regeneration, quad-damage, armor
 - respawn is almost immediate; static value e.g. 500ms
 - last kill point is the next spawn point of the attacker

 ### ideas (not sure)

 - teleport always available? (with delay?)
+- display frags among rewards

+### ideas (far out)

+- the only weapon is railgun
+- deleted from levels: weapons, health, regeneration, quad-damage, armor
 - no fall damage (except off-bounds death)
-- rocket-jump possible with railgun (?)
+- rocket-jump possible with railgun
-- display frags among rewards (?)
-- replace ammo in hud with something useful (?)

 ### observations / lessons learned